DJDanl/cpp-docs.pt-br/docs/mfc/reference/cmfcbasetabctrl-class.md

 ### <a name="remarks"></a>Comentários

 ##  <a name="gettabtextcolor"></a>  CMFCBaseTabCtrl::GetTabTextColor
- Recupera a cor do texto da guia especificada.
+ Recupera a cor do texto para a guia especificada.

 ```
 virtual COLORREF GetTabTextColor(int iTab) const;